 Mark G. Lebwohl, MD, presents on what dermatologists need to know about the newest psoriasis studies during the Fall Clinical Dermatology Conference.

-Three psoriasis drugs—2 topicals and 1 oral—are promising investigational treatments and, if FDA approved, could become important options for patients, according to Mark G. Lebwohl, MD, professor of dermatology at the Icahn School of Medicine at Mount Sinai in New York, New York, and an editorial advisory board member for Dermatology Times®.
-Lebwohl presented the phase 3 trial results during the 2021 Fall Clinical Dermatology Conference held October 21 to 24 in Las Vegas, Nevada.1
+Three psoriasis drugs—2 topicals and 1 oral—are promising investigational treatments and, if FDA approved, could become important options, according to Mark G. Lebwohl, MD, professor of dermatology at the Icahn School of Medicine at Mount Sinai in New York, New York, and an editorial advisory board member for Dermatology Times®.
+Lebwohl presented the phase 3 trial results during the 2021 Fall Clinical Dermatology Conference held October 21 to 24 in Las Vegas, Nevada, and virtually.1

-The 12-week, double-blind, placebo-controlled tapinarof trials show 20% of patients with mild disease; 40% with moderate plaque psoriasis; and 36% with severe disease responded to the topical.
+The 12-week, double-blind, placebo-controlled trials showed that 20% of patients with mild disease, 40% with moderate plaque psoriasis, and 36% with severe disease responded to the topical.
 Body surface area affected—whether more or less than 10%—had no impact on results, with more than 35% of patients responding to tapinarof, according to Lebwohl.

-“Whether the patient had psoriasis for less than 5 years, 5 to 10 years or more than 10 years, the response rate fell between 35% and 39%,” Lebwohl said.
-“Males and females responded similarly.
+“Whether the patient had psoriasis for less than 5 years, 5 to 10 years, or more than 10 years, the response rate fell between 35% and 39%,” Lebwohl said. “[Male and female patients] responded similarly.
 Interestingly, patients older than 65 responded a little bit better than younger patients.
-Of the responders, the proportion of patients that were clear were 40.9%, the proportion of patients that were clear or almost clear with a 2-grade improvement was 58%.”
+Of the responders, the proportion of patients that were clear was 40.9%.
+The proportion of patients that were clear or almost clear with a 2-grade improvement was 58%.

-Because the other JAK inhibitors bind to an ATP binding active site, they share certain side effects.
-Deucravacitinib appears to avoid those side effects, he said.
+Because the other JAK inhibitors attach to an ATP binding active site, they share certain adverse events.
+Deucravacitinib appears to avoid those, Lebwohl said.

-In another update, Lebwohl noted that bimekizumab (BIMZELX; UCB), the first dual inhibitor of interleukin (IL)-17A and IL-17F for the treatment of psoriasis, was supposed to be approved in mid-October 2021.
-However, because of the pandemic, the FDA had to put off its investigation of the drug’s manufacturing facilities.2
+In another update, Lebwohl noted that bimekizumab (Bimzelx; UCB), the first dual inhibitor of IL-17A and IL-17F for the treatment of psoriasis, was supposed to be approved in mid-October 2021.
+However, because of the pandemic, the FDA put off its investigation of the drug’s manufacturing facilities.2

-“Bimekizumab is the first biologic we have that in placebo-controlled period of the pivotal trials gave PASI 100 to a majority of patients at the primary endpoint,” he said.
+“Bimekizumab is the first biologic we have that in [the] placebo-controlled period of the pivotal trials gave PASI 100 to a majority of patients at the primary end point,” he said.
 “It is also very fast and durable.”

 Lebwohl is an employee of Mount Sinai and receives research funds from Abbvie, Amgen, Arcutis, Boehringer Ingelheim, Dermavant, Eli Lilly, Incyte, Janssen Research & Development, Leo Pharmaceuticals, Ortho Dermatologics, Pfizer, and UCB, and is a consultant for Aditum Bio, Allergan, Almirall, Arcutis, Avotres Therapeutics, BirchBioMed, BMD skincare, Boehringer-Ingelheim, Bristol-Myers Squibb, Cara Therapeutics, Castle Biosciences, Corrona, Dermavant Sciences, Evelo, Facilitate International Dermatologic Education, Foundation for Research and Education in Dermatology, Inozyme Pharma, Kyowa Kirin, LEO Pharma, Meiji Seika Pharma, Menlo, Mitsubishi, Neuroderm, Pfizer, Promius/Dr Reddy’s Laboratories, Serono, Theravance, and Verrica.